Azure/azure-cosmos-dotnet-v2/docs/documentdb-nosql-local-emulator.md

 </tr>
 </table>

-## Differences between the DocumentDB Emulator and Azure DocumentDB
+## Differences between the Cosmos DB Emulator and Azure Cosmos DB
-Because the DocumentDB Emulator provides an emulated environment running on a local developer workstation, there are some differences in functionality between the emulator and an Azure DocumentDB account in the cloud:
+Because the Cosmos DB Emulator provides an emulated environment running on a local developer workstation, there are some differences in functionality between the emulator and an Azure Cosmos DB account in the cloud:

-* The DocumentDB Emulator supports only a single fixed account and a well-known master key.
-Key regeneration is not possible in the DocumentDB Emulator.
+* The Cosmos DB Emulator supports only a single fixed account and a well-known master key.
+Key regeneration is not possible in the Cosmos DB Emulator.
-* The DocumentDB Emulator is not a scalable service and will not support a large number of collections.
+* The Cosmos DB Emulator is not a scalable service and will not support a large number of collections.
-* The DocumentDB Emulator does not simulate different [DocumentDB consistency levels](https://docs.microsoft.com/azure/documentdb/documentdb-consistency-levels).
+* The Cosmos DB Emulator does not simulate different [DocumentDB consistency levels](https://docs.microsoft.com/azure/documentdb/documentdb-consistency-levels).
-* The DocumentDB Emulator does not simulate [multi-region replication](https://docs.microsoft.com/azure/documentdb/documentdb-distribute-data-globally).
+* The Cosmos DB Emulator does not simulate [multi-region replication](https://docs.microsoft.com/azure/documentdb/documentdb-distribute-data-globally).
-* The DocumentDB Emulator does not support service quota overrides which may be available in the Azure DocumentDB service (e.g. document size limits, increased partitioned collection storage).
+* The Cosmos DB Emulator does not support service quota overrides which may be available in the Azure Cosmos DB service (e.g. document size limits, increased partitioned collection storage).
-* While the DocumentDB Emulator will return request charges similar to the Azure DocumentDB service, the emulator cannot be used to estimate provisioned throughput requirements for applications leveraging the Azure DocumentDB service.
-To accurately estimate production throughput needs, use the [DocumentDB capacity planner](https://www.documentdb.com/capacityplanner).
+* While the Cosmos DB Emulator will return request charges similar to the Azure Cosmos DB service, the emulator cannot be used to estimate provisioned throughput requirements for applications leveraging the Azure Cosmos DB service.
+To accurately estimate production throughput needs, use the [Cosmos DB capacity planner](https://www.documentdb.com/capacityplanner).
-* While the DocumentDB Emulator persists data, the emulator cannot be used to estimate data and index storage requirements for applications leveraging the Azure DocumentDB service.
-To accurately estimate production storage needs, use the [DocumentDB capacity planner](https://www.documentdb.com/capacityplanner).
+* While the Cosmos DB Emulator persists data, the emulator cannot be used to estimate data and index storage requirements for applications leveraging the Azure Cosmos DB service.
+To accurately estimate production storage needs, use the [Cosmos DB capacity planner](https://www.documentdb.com/capacityplanner).

 ## Next steps
-* To learn more about DocumentDB, see [Introduction to Azure DocumentDB](https://docs.microsoft.com/azure/documentdb/documentdb-introduction)
+* To learn more about Cosmos DB, see [Introduction to Azure Cosmos DB](https://docs.microsoft.com/azure/documentdb/documentdb-introduction)
-* To start developing against the DocumentDB Emulator, download one of the [supported DocumentDB SDKs](https://docs.microsoft.com/azure/documentdb/documentdb-sdk-dotnet)
+* To start developing against the Cosmos DB Emulator, download one of the [supported Cosmos DB SDKs](https://docs.microsoft.com/azure/documentdb/documentdb-sdk-dotnet)